Lab 1 overview

 • return:

-• to_return = a list with three elements: “null_dist”, representing the sampling distribution for sample means under the null hypothesis, “p_value”, representing the p-value, and “observed_mean”, representing the mean of the observed sample.
+• to_return = a named list with three elements: “xbar”, representing the sample mean, “nulldist”, representing the sampling distribution for sample means under the null hypothesis, and “p_value”, representing the p-value of the test

 Test your function using some alternative sample data vectors.
 For example: